 It is noteworthy to mention expectations and benefits marketers seek from integrated marketing suits.

-Take for instance a Content Site, for a content site retention is a function of repeat purchase of paid subscription in the longer run.
+Take for instance a content mobile app, app retention rate is a function of repeat purchase of paid subscription in the longer run.
 In a shorter span, at micro level, it is reflected in repeat site visits or time spent on site or number of pages viewed / session.
 And, personalization is the key to drive these metrics.

 Now take for instance a travel portal [OTA] tussling with the issue of booking abandonment(users abandoning the booking post searching for flights on the site).
 The magic bullet to combat such an issue is a hyper-personalized email.